cagov/data-infrastructure/docs/code/local-setup.md

 ## Configure dbt

-dbt core was installed when you created your infra environment and ran the poetry command.
+dbt core is automatically installed when you set up the environment with [`uv`](#2-install-python-dependencies).
 The connection information for our data warehouses will, in general, live outside of this repository.
 This is because connection information is both user-specific and usually sensitive, so it should not be checked into version control.